Canine "Raspberry Jam" Disease: Everything You Need To Know!

 HGE itself is not believed to be transferable, or zoonotic (transferable to humans).
 However, some related/root causes may be contagious (e.g. parasites, Parvovirus), so rigorous hygiene practices are advised.

 HGE usually presents as very sudden acute vomiting and bloody diarrhoea.
 The blood is characteristically bright red and very significant in volume (not just a few drops, as you may see in cases of non-HGE diarrhoea).
 Refer to the photo at the end of this article for a reference on HGE-typical diarrhoea.
 It is this fecal presentation which gives rise to the colloquial term, "strawberry jam" or "raspberry jam" (no, we did not make this up!).
 The smell of HGE diarrhoea is overwhelmingly foul.

 Other signs can include a painful abdomen, decreased appetite, fever, lethargy, and behavioural changes.

 WHY IS IT SO SERIOUS?

-Untreated, it can be lethal.
-Dogs experiencing HGE tend to lose a lot of fluid very quickly, and can become gravely ill within hours purely due to dehydration.
-If your dog appears flat or lethargic in combination with vomiting and bloody diarrhoea, it is absolutely imperative that you visit a Vet ASAP and begin fluid treatment.
-You cannot treat dehydration simply by encouraging your dog to drink more water.
+Untreated, your dog can die from it.
+Dogs experiencing HGE tend to lose a lot of fluid very quickly, and can become gravely ill within 12 hours purely due to dehydration.
+If your dog appears flat or lethargic in combination with vomiting and bloody diarrhoea, it is absolutely imperative that you visit a Vet ASAP and begin IV fluid treatment.
+You cannot treat dehydration by encouraging your dog to drink more water.
 The earlier you respond, the better - never wait to see if it clears up.
 The point at which it "looks serious" can sometimes be too late to recover from.

 WHAT CAUSES IT?

-No definitive cause has been pinpointed/proven for HGE, however it has been suggested that the following factors may play a part, or be related in some way:
+No definitive cause has been pinpointed/proven for HGE, however it has been suggested that the following factors may play a part(s) or be related in some way:

 - Bacterial infection